Philippine Marine Corps: Force Reconnaissance Regiment

-The Force Recon Battalion (FRBn) is organized into a Headquarters, Service and Training Company and four Recon Companies, numbered 61st, 62nd, 63rd, and 64th.
+The FRG is organized into a Headquarters, Service and Training Company and six Recon Companies.
 Each company is attached to a Marine Brigade as a quick maneuvering force.
-It specializes in sea, air, and land operations, like its counterpart in the Naval Special Operations Command of the Philippine Navy, ranging from surveillance, close combat, demolition, intelligence, and underwater operations in support of overall naval operations.
+It specializes in sea, air, and land operations, like its counterpart in the Special Warfare Force of the Philippine Navy, ranging from surveillance, close combat, demolition, intelligence, and underwater operations in support of overall naval operations.

 Marine Reserve Brigades

-The Philippine Marine Corps has a total of three Marine Reserve Brigades, which are primarily responsible for training marine reservists in both combat operations in wartime preparedness and humanitarian assistance missions in times of natural disasters.
+The PMC has in its disposal Marine Reserve Brigades (MBde(Res)) which are primarily responsible for training marine reservists in both combat operations in wartime preparedness and humanitarian assistance missions in times of natural disasters.

-The PMC's marine reserve brigades are the following units:
+The PMC's Marine Reserve Brigades are: